Vermont Wage Garnishment Laws

 How do you find an employer, and how fast?

 We are a public-records research firm.
-For a creditor or attorney with a judgment to enforce, we locate current employment lawfully from public records and licensed databases, then return verified information your trustee-process petition can name, typically within twenty-four hours.
-We do not provide legal advice or file the garnishment.
+For a creditor or attorney with a judgment to enforce, we locate current employment lawfully from public records and licensed databases — never by pretexting or impersonating anyone — then return verified information the section 3168 motion can name as the debtor’s source of earnings, typically within twenty-four hours.
+We do not provide legal advice and we do not file the garnishment.

 Have a Judgment But Not the Employer?